wangdi4/llvm/llvm/docs/VectorizationPlan.rst

   terms Region and Block rather than Tile [8]_ to avoid confusion with loop tiling.

-  VPO VPlan: The topmost VPBasicBlock in the Hierarchical CFG is a VPRegionBlock that encloses any other VPRegionBlock or VPBasicBlock in the CFG, including the VPlan's outermost VPLoopRegion.
-The Entry and Exit of this region are dummy VPBasicBlock’s that do not have any correspondence with the incoming IR.
+  VPO VPlan: The topmost VPBlockBase in the Hierarchical CFG is a VPRegionBlock, denoted TopRegion, that encloses any other VPRegionBlock or VPBasicBlock in the CFG, including the VPlan's outermost VPLoopRegion.
+For convenience, the Entry and Exit of TopRegion are dummy VPBasicBlock’s that do not have any correspondence with the incoming IR.

 :VPBasicBlock:
   Serves as the leaf of the Hierarchical CFG.
 Represents a sequence of